nustackdev/nu/examples/README.md

 - Basic application implementation
 - State management and tasks exceution

-The example includes three core services:
+The example includes three loomi services and one app:
 - `TaskService`: Manages task lifecycle
 - `UserService`: Handles user workload tracking
-- `NotificationService`: Handles system notifications
+- `NotificationService`: Handles system notifications `TaskManagementApp`: The main app that integrates the services to provide a cohesive task management experience

 Check out `/examples/task_management` to see it in action.